RossElmes/youtubeplayer/README.md

 - Create a export that anyone can download a CSV of all the data.
 This is an important step.
 Clip level data is something that sportscode doesn't offer cleanly.
 - Work on the styling.
 I've leanred that the design and styling of a website is not something that I am good and and not something I think I would want to work on.
 I enjoy building the functionality of the app rather than the UI design.
 However I need to be able to complete it to a basic standard to make apps functional and more appealing that if there was no styling.

+## Known Issues
+- Player is dependant on the youtube api working.
+Sometimes I think this gets tethered in the background
+- Alot of network traffic slows the player down
+- When to player doesn't load go back to home page and re-enter the desired match.
+Usually this fixes the issue

 ## Checklist for Assignment
 - [x] A Flask Env